All-Schuck-Up/MERN-Patient-TrackerApp/README.md

 ## Patient Symptom Tracking Web Application <br  />
 The idea behind our app was to provide a service/ resource for individuals who were expieriencing symptoms similar to ones related to covid-19.
-We thought of an app that extends the provider interaction, allowing for real-time patient monoriting for providers and quick response for providers without the dreaded wait times and added inconvinience.
+We thought of an app that extends the provider interaction, allowing for real-time patient monoriting for providers and quick response for patients without the dreaded wait times and added inconvinience.

 ## The UI/UX